leigler/webadvanced-f17/contents/contents.md

 ### 4b.
 Final Project (Prototypes) {finalweek2}

 For next week, please refine your sketches and begin prototyping them.
-Continue finding figuring out how the site lives and grows, as well as how the site scales and reacts to different device sizes.
+Continue resolving issues regarding how the site lives and grows, as well as how the site scales and reacts to different device sizes.

 ## Lectures {lectures}